FunnelKit

 Head to our detailed FunnelKit vs CartFlows comparison guide.

-Let's look into these plugin in detail.
+Let's look into these plugins in detail.

 1. FunnelKit Funnel Builder